apache/arrow/docs/source/format/Intro.rst

 Struct
 ------

-A struct is a nested data type parameterized by an ordered sequence of data types.
+A struct is a nested data type parameterized by an ordered sequence of fields (a data types and a name).

 * There is one child array for each field
 * Child arrays are independent and need not be adjacent to each other in